-I’m going to say it: as a professional cleaner, I despised floor cleaning.
-It really was the bane of my life, especially high gloss tile floors.
+I’m going to say it: as a professional cleaner, I was not too fond of floor cleaning.
+It was the bane of my life, especially high gloss tile floors.

-In the 13 years that I cleaned other people’s homes, I’ve cleaned virtually every flooring type you can imagine.
+In the 13 years that I cleaned other people’s homes, I’ve cleaned virtually every type of flooring that you can imagine.

 Kitchens with underfloor heating were an ordeal as spills were baked into the floor and were almost impossible to remove.

-In my quest for discovering the best mop for tiled floors, I’ve tried steam mops, stainless steel mop buckets, microfiber mop, microfiber spin mops, mops with a water tank, the list is endless.
+In my quest for discovering the best mop for tiled floors, I’ve tried steam mops, stainless steel mop buckets, microfiber mops, microfiber spin mops, and mops with a water tank.
+The list is endless.
 I’ve done the hard work for you, and here are my observations on each different type of mop!

-What is the best steam mop for cleaning tile floor?
+What is the best steam mop for cleaning tile floors?